 Chris Hoofnagle, Senior Fellow, Samuelson Law, Technology & Public Policy Clinic.
 Chris Jay Hoofnagle is director of the Berkeley Center for Law & Technology's information privacy programs and senior fellow to the Samuelson Law, Technology & Public Policy Clinic.
 He is an expert in information privacy law.
 He teaches computer crime law and a seminar on the Federal Trade Commission and online advertising.
 Hoofnagle’s research focuses on the challenges in aligning consumer privacy preferences with commercial and government uses of personal information.

-Amy Utstein, Clinical Program Administrator.
+Amy Utstein, Director of Administration.
 Before joining the Clinical Program, Amy worked as the admissions director at Tehiyah Day School, and previously as the undergraduate student affairs officer at the Comparative Literature Department at Cal.
 Amy has a background in the arts and worked as the dramaturg and literary manager at the Berkeley Rep, and holds a BA and MFA in Theatre.

 Letitia McDowell is a Program Assistant at the Samuelson Law, Technology & Public Policy Clinic at UC Berkeley School of Law.
 She has over 20 years experience as a legal secretary, during which time she has honed her document preparation and office management skills.
 While working at Bushnell, Caplan & Fielding LLP and O'Reilly Collins, she assisted plaintiff-side attorneys with high-profile cases.